 You can divide up the icing into separate bowls and mix in food coloring to get different colored icing.
 I made my own natural food coloring and will describe how to make natural food dyes in an upcoming post.

 This article was posted on Tuesday, January 11th, 2011 at 5:51 pm and is filed under Cookies, Cooking with Kids, Decorating Cookies, Decorating Cookies, Desserts, Holidays Around the World, Icing for Sugar Cookies, Parenting, Recipes of the World, Sugar Cookies.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to “Recipe for Traditional Sugar Cookies”